KuestenKeks/OpenRCT2-PauseToggle-For-Multiplayer/README.md

 ## ✔️ Features
 * Allows players to pause the game by sending a trigger word in the chat
 * Default trigger words are "p" and "pause"
-* Permissions are taken into account: only members of a group that has the "toggle_pause" permission can use the pause toggle (by default spectactors don't have this permission)
+* Permissions are taken into account: only members of a group that has the "toggle_pause" permission can use the pause toggle (by default spectators don't have this permission)
 * A confirmation chat message is sent after the game was paused or unpaused

 ## 💡 Usage